JonasDeM/EntitySelection/README.md

 Thanks to [Tom](https://github.com/Moosichu) for making this repo a package.

 ## Todo
-* Visual selection feedback
+* Visual selection feedback (Blocked, Adding CMD Buffers to SceneView Camera seems to be ignored.)
-* Use left-click for selection (OnMouseUp event currently gets consumed by the SceneView, not sure a workaround exists)
+* Use left-click for selection (Blocked, OnMouseUp event currently gets consumed by the SceneView, not sure a workaround exists)
-* Low Priority: Performance Improvements
+* Low Priority: Performance Improvements (Tested with 20.000 entities, no issues)